Blinds Are Up!

 Is there a version for iPhone/iPad?

 Unfortunately, no. Development work is currently concentrated on adding more features to the Android version and working towards a version for Windows.
-Converting the app to run on Apple devices is at least a few years away.
+Converting the app to run on Apple devices is at least a year or two away.

 Can I run Blinds Are Up! on my laptop?